ilhamksyuriadi/president-election-prediction/README.md

 # president-election-prediction
-prediction of Indonesian president election base in sentiment on twitter
+prediction of Indonesian president election base on sentiment on twitter